-The discussion and analysis of Children's Trust of South Carolina, Inc.'s (Children's Trust or the Organization) financial performance provides an overview of Children's Trust's financial activities for the fiscal year ended September 30, 2020.
-This analysis is to be considered in conjunction with the financial statements to provide an objective analysis of Children's Trust's financial activities.
+The discussion and analysis of Children's Trust of South Carolina, Inc. (Children's Trust) financial performance provides an overview of Children's Trust financial activities for the fiscal year ended September 30, 2021.
+This analysis is to be considered in conjunction with the financial statements to provide an objective analysis of Children's Trust financial activities.